 Attach Legs to End Pieces and the Middle Brace

-Using the four 36-inch-long boards, screw the legs to the end pieces.
+Screw the four 36-inch-long boards to the end pieces to create the legs.
 Position each leg so that it is on the inside of the pencil mark.
 Complete for all four legs.

 Attach the Two Lengthwise Bottom Braces